Customer Rate Cards

 • Result: Two separate charges vs one combined 20kg weight charge

-1. As you can see the difference, we will turn off the Price Each Line Independent setting, the cubic weight is now multiplied and calculated together.
+With Price Each Line Independent turned off, the cubic weight is multiplied and calculated together.

 Use case: Large consignments where line-by-line pricing provides better accuracy.

-Important: Monitor regularly to ensure desired pricing outcomes.
+Important: Monitor regularly to confirm desired pricing outcomes.

 Additional Services